Anna Windass: Storylines

-Anna is wary when Faye brings her new friend Grace Piper (Ella-Grace Gregoire) home for tea.
-Grace seems lovely, and Anna falls for her tactics, but it is revealed that Grace is in fact a manipulative girl who uses Faye in her dangerous games.
-Grace and Faye cause havoc all over Coronation Street, but it isn't until the pair attack Simon Barlow (Alex Bain) that Anna loses her temper with Faye.
-After Simon's stepmother Leanne Tilsley (Jane Danson) has confronted Faye, Anna asks for the truth, but Faye keeps on telling her that she and Grace haven't done anything wrong.
+A couple of months later, Anna grows wary when Faye brings her new friend Grace Piper (Ella-Grace Gregoire) home for tea.
+Grace seems lovely, and Anna falls for her tactics, but it is revealed that Grace is in fact a manipulative girl who uses Faye in her troublesome antics.
+Grace and Faye cause havoc all over Coronation Street, but it isn't until the pair start bullying the younger schoolboy Simon Barlow (Alex Bain) that things get too far.
+After Simon's stepmother Leanne Tilsley (Jane Danson) has confronted Faye over the incident, Anna asks for the truth but Faye keeps on telling her that she and Grace haven't done anything wrong.
 That night, Grace sends Faye a video of her attacking Simon, and it soon goes viral after she posts it onto the Internet.
-Mary, another victim of Grace and Faye's, sees the video first, and shows it to Simon's carer Tina.
+Mary, another victim of Grace and Faye's, sees the video first, and shows it to Tina as she is Simon's carer.
 The video travels around the street, disgusting most of the residents.
 Simon is refusing to leave the house because he is so embarrassed that he was attacked by girls.
 Soon, Simon's headmaster, Brian, gets wind of what has happened to him and goes round to the Windass household, where he tells a terrified Faye that he will have to inform the police.
 A few days later, Anna and Owen accompany Faye to the police station and they see Grace with her mother, who clashes with Anna.
 When Faye is questioned, she tells the detective that Grace has been blackmailing her, saying that if she grasses her up, she will make sure that nobody at her school will like her.
 Anna is proud of Faye for her bravery.